PeterRoschke/WhisperDictation/README.md

 ## Usage

-1. Click the microphone icon in the status bar or press Ctrl+Insert to start recording
+1. Click the microphone icon in the status bar
 2. Speak into your microphone
 3. Click the recording icon or press Ctrl+Insert again to stop recording
 4. The transcription will be inserted at your cursor position